AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 The `view` tag allows you to fetch structured data from CRM and display it as a table.
 You can customize the template or write your own one and create a unique experience.

+The tag has a number of arguments:

+- `entity` -- *(required)* logical name of the entity which the view belongs to
+- `name` -- *(required)* name of the entity view
+- `cache` -- specifies expiration time for the fetched **data**.
+The format is based on the [ISO 8601 duration specification](https://en.wikipedia.org/wiki/ISO_8601#Durations)
+- `parameters` -- an array of values to substitute placeholders in the view FetchXML
+- `lookups` -- a key-value map to substitute lookup conditions in the view FetchXML
+- `count` -- number of items per page.
+If specified, pagination is enabled

 Inside the template the tag exposes `entityview` object with a collection of fields:

 - `columns` -- collection of fetched columns (key: logical name, value: field label)